pokt-network/pocket-network-protocol/utility/README.md

 #### 3.9.2 DAO Treasury

-In addition to the ParamChange message, the DAO is able to burn or transfer from a specified DAO Module Account.
+In addition to parameter changes, the DAO is able to burn or transfer from a specified DAO Module Account.
 In practice, this Module Account is used as the on-chain Treasury of the DAO, the limitations and specifics of which are maintained in the DAO 1.0 Constitution document.

 ```go
 type DAOTreasuryMsg interface {